-Given time, humans are able to acclimatise to increasing altitude (5500 metres) by:
+At higher altitudes, the inspired partial pressure of oxygen is reduced.
+Given time, humans are able to acclimatise to increasing altitude by:

 - Increasing ventilation (via carotid body hypoxic ventilatory response).

-- Increasing red blood cell production (via erythropoietin).
+- Longer term: by increasing red blood cell production (via erythropoietin).

-Travel to altitudes of 2500 metres or greater puts people at risk of developing high-altitude illness.
-This could be in the form of acute mountain sickness (AMS), high-altitude pulmonary oedema (HAPE), and high-altitude cerebral oedema (HACE).
+Travel to altitudes of 2500 metres (8,000 feet) or greater puts people at risk of developing high-altitude illness.
+This could be in the form of acute mountain sickness (AMS), high-altitude pulmonary oedema (HAPE or HAPO), and/or high-altitude cerebral oedema (HACE or HACO).

 - AMS: generally a milder and common form of high-altitude illness.
 It is usually self-limiting and consists of a number of nonspecific symptoms, including headache, loss of appetite, and nausea.